TimeB1729/noisy_light_curve_simulation/README.md

 - Understanding the role of correlated noise in astrophysical signals

 ## 📂 Dataset Notes

 - ['Kepler1.dat'](datasets/Kepler1.dat):
 Quiet star (KIC 007596240) with 16% missing data.
 Used for interpolation using GP.

 - ['Kepler2.dat'](datasets/Kepler2.dat):
 Active rotating star (KIC 007609553).
 GP captures periodic variability and noise.

+## 🤝 Acknowledgements

+This is an **independent project** developed by **Shyam Banerjee** (B.Stat., ISI Kolkata) as part of a summer exploration in astrostatistical modeling.
+The core ideas and motivation were inspired by the lecture notes from the **Summer School for Astrostatistics** at Penn State University, particularly the sessions by **Dr. Suzanne Aigrain** on Gaussian Processes in Astronomy.

+The datasets are downloaded from the `NASA/IPAC/NExScI Star And Exoplanet` archives.